zx80/cachetools-utils/README.md

 This utility function create a prefixed cache around methods of an object or functions in the global scope.
-First parameter is the actual cache, second parameter is the object or scope, third parameter is a dictionary mapping method names to prefixes.
+First parameter is the actual cache, second parameter is the object or scope, and finally a keyword mapping from function names to prefixes.

 ```Python
 ctu.cacheMethods(cache, obj, get_data="1.", get_some="2.")